shakti7/100-days-of-code/log.md

 **Today's Progress**: I practiced doubly ended queue implementation using circular array.

 **Thoughts**: Tomorrow I will be learning some concepts of priority and multique, and then I'll solve few problems.

+## Day 21: September 11, 2020,Friday

+**Today's Progress**: I practiced priority queue using linked list and just had overview on introduction to Binary Tree.

+**Thoughts**: Tomorrow I will be starting with trees.